What is right. open?

 - the development of a Target XDC as a benchmark for a single building to be <2 °C compatible.

 - the expansion of the methodology from residential and commercial buildings to further building types.

 The relevance of Mareike’s research sparked an unmet interest among right.’s stakeholders in the real estate sector.
-Together with the European consultancy firm d-fine as the technical implementation partner, the residential real estate company Vonovia and the GLS Bank, right. has initiated a pilot project to develop a software tool for the Temperature Alignment of real estate, based on the XDC Model.
+Together with the European consultancy firm d-fine as the technical implementation partner, the residential real estate company Vonovia and the GLS Bank, right° initiated a pilot project which resulted in the creation of the XDC Real Estate Exlorer.